Mission, Vision, and Theme

 WE FORM PASTORS by fostering strong relationships within the seminary family so that evangelical encouragement can be shared publicly, privately, and personally.

-- Maintain excellence in campus worship.
+- Identify resources that promote excellence in campus worship.

 WE FORM PASTORS by helping faculty, students, and pastors to delight in, and live out, the doctrine of vocation.